juniorsundarCasual/TGT/vault/volume-5.chapter-344.md

 "Can we please stop talking about this shit," Kevan blurted out, only to receive a round of chuckles and suppressed laughter from his companions. "*cough* I mean, can we get back to the important matter!
 Advancement-"

-"You shouldn't chase success, chase excellence," a somber and elderly voice interrupted Kevan, originating from behind him.
+"You shouldn't chase success, chase excellence," a sombre and elderly voice interrupted Kevan, originating from behind him.
 "Once you achieve excellence, success follows immediately after."

 Kevan swallowed a dry mouthful of air as he turned around and gave a deep bow to the strongest individual in the entire Sect.

 "M-Mage Nara," the rest followed and bowed, allowing the sack to finally hit the ground.

 "You four have been playing that game for an hour and a half," Mage Nara said while shaking his head with a disappointed expression.
-"What's the point of discussing success if you're just going to waste your time in these fruitless endeavors."
+"What's the point of discussing success if you're just going to waste your time in these fruitless endeavours."

 "There's some benefit in distracting your mind," another voice argued, as Senior Sister Marie stepped out from behind her Master.
 "Distraction leads to inspiration."